Becoming a WBBA Member

 Apply for membership at your earliest opportunity.
 Your membership benefits begin immediately following inspection, approval, and payment.
 Give your B&B increased visibility immediately on WBBA’s website.

 You may apply at any time of year; your membership fees are pro-rated for partial-year membership.
+To be included in the 2015 print directory, your application must be received by September 1, 2014.

 Your application fee (separate from dues) of $275 includes one on-site WBBA Standards Inspection, scheduled with you a minimum of 7 days in advance - it is not a surprise visit!